 - Chemical – increases cation exchange capacity in soils.
 It buffers the soil environment and stabilises against heat and cold extremes and pH fluctuations.

 - Physical – a strong physical component builds a better soil structure.
 This also helps soil wetting, improves water penetration and water retention.

 The importance of soil: supporting the ecosystem

 By planting in the ground, gardeners are helping to support and protect the soil eco-system.
 In turn, this ecosystem supports our planet making the importance of soil high for any garden..
 Without soil, human life would be very difficult.
-Soil provides plants with foothold for their roots and hold the necessary nutrients to allow plants to grow.
-It filters the rainwater and regulates excess rainwater, which prevents flooding.
+Soil provides plants with the foothold for their roots.
+It also holds the necessary nutrients to allow plants to grow.
+Additionally, it filters the rainwater and regulates excess rainwater, which prevents flooding.
 Plus, it’s capable of storing large amounts of organic carbon, buffering against pollutants and protecting groundwater quality.